lihan829/lihan829.github.io/_pages/about.md

 - production and perception of tones
 - computational model of tonotactics and tonal processes

 Before Stony Brook, I got my master degree from Nanhang University (Nanjing, China) in 2021.
 My master thesis investigated the phonetic cues of rhetorical questions in Mandarin.
-Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uyghur in Xinjiang, China (my birthplace and hometown) and Lanzhou in Gansu China.
+Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uyghur in Xinjiang, China and Lanzhou in Gansu China.
 Some other languages that I was interested in include Wu dialects (Southeastern China), Cantonese, Hokkein, Hausa (west Africa)

-My Chinese name is 李晗 (lǐ hán) where *lǐ* is my familyZ name meaning "plum" and *hán* is my given name meaning "dawn".
-I grew up in a family where Mandarin, Sichuan dialect and Shanghainese were all spoken, and I had friends who spoke Uyghur.
+My Chinese name is 李晗 (lǐ hán) where *lǐ* is my family name meaning "plum" and *hán* is my given name meaning "dawn".
+I was born and raised in [Turpan, Xinjiang](https://en.wikipedia.org/wiki/Turpan).
+The word "Turpan" means "the lowest place" in Uygur and "the fertile land" in Turki.
+I grew up in a community where Mandarin, Uyghur, Kazakh, Sichuan, Shanghainese were all spoken.

 # Publications

-- Yi, L., Li, H., Li, Y., & Mu, J. (2024). *An ongoing tonal-pattern change: Lanzhou dialect.*
+- Li, H. & Heinz.
+J (under review) Learning tonotactics with autosegmental representations, *Phonology*, 2025

-_Journal of Chinese Linguistics, 52_(2), 336–361.[[PDF]](./papers/lanzhou_tone.pdf)
+- Yi, L., Li, H., Li, Y., & Mu, J. (2024).
+An ongoing tonal-pattern change: Lanzhou dialect. *Journal of Chinese Linguistics*, 52_(2), 336–361.[[PDF]](./papers/lanzhou_tone.pdf)

 - Li, H. (2021).
-Prosodic Differences between Rhetorical Questions and Information-seeking Questions in Mandarin.  *ICU Working Papers in Linguistics (ICUWPL)* , (15), 45-52.
+Prosodic Differences between Rhetorical Questions and Information-seeking Questions in Mandarin.  *ICU Working Papers in Linguistics (ICUWPL)* , (15), 45-52. [[PDF]](./papers/rhetoric.pdf)

 # Presentations